ithinkandicode/JYDGE-Enhanced-Mod/README.md

 - Extra love given to grenades and melee.
 New and edited perks make them more powerful and versatile.
 - New HP-related perks grant more chances to regain lost health, for players who find the game a little too punishing.
 - No more OP perks!
-  - Removed the most OP perks: *Sickness, Fast Reload, Extended Magazine*.
+  - Removed the most OP perks: *Sickness, Extended Magazine*.
-  - Reduced the effectivesness of other perks: *Rapid Fire, Murderous Lead*.
+  - Reduced the effectivesness of other perks: *Rapid Fire, Fast Reload, Mighty Burst, Murderous Lead*.
-  - These were so OP that they fit into any build, and not using them feels like playing with a major handicap.
+  - These perks were so OP that they fit into any build, and there was never any reason not to take them.
   - Instead, this mods aims for balance across all items, so that nearly everything feels like a viable choice.

 ### Misc Tweaks